Business Partnerships Platform (BBP)

 Depending on the country, only selected sectors are eligible for project proposals.
 Refer to the country and sector list.

 Projects should be implemented in one of the countries included in the BBP country list.
 Please refer to the list of eligible countries and sectors for an overview of the eligible countries.

 The BBP programme is open for businesses or other types of organizations undertaking, or looking to undertake, initiatives of a commercial nature in one of the eligible sectors in one of the participating countries.
 More than one organization may be involved in the application.

 Grant applications involve the submission of a project proposal.
 Subject to BBP's positive evaluation of the project proposal, BBP will request applicants to refine their application and business plan in accord to its feedback.
 After re-submission of the refined business plans and associated documents, DFAT will make a final section of the winning initiatives.
 The last stage involves a due diligence.

 Advance Consulting assists companies to access impact finance: grants, concessional loans and social equity intended to create positive impact beyond financial return.
 We have first-hand knowledge of funding options that may apply to your case.
-Contact Michel Geerligs (email@example.com) for further information on the Business Partnerships Platform programme.
+Please note that Advance Consulting is not affiliated with the programme.
+Contact Michel Geerligs (firstname.lastname@example.org) for further information on the Business Partnerships Platform programme.